Impact Report vs Annual Report for Non-Profits

 Impact Report vs Annual Report: How They're Different

-From what I’ve seen, the difference between an impact report vs annual report isn’t about design or length, but more so responsibility.
+From what I've seen working across 60+ nonprofit clients, the difference between an impact report vs annual report isn't about design or length.
+It's about responsibility.

 Purpose

-An annual report is about documenting activity and stewardship.
-An impact report is about helping people understand change.
+An annual report documents activity and stewardship.
+An impact report helps people understand change.

 Scope

-Annual reports tend to cover the full year across programs and departments.
+Annual reports cover the full year across programs and departments.
 Impact reports narrow the focus, choosing specific outcomes to explore more deeply.

 Content